 Gluten Free, Vegan Christmas Cake is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free, tree nut free*.

-*For tree nut free do not use nuts.
+*For tree nut free, do not use tree nuts in your cake.

 You can be really flexible with the type of fruit you use.
 You can even add chopped nuts and mixed peel – as long as the total weight is 1250 grams.

 This Christmas Cake is super easy and super tasty.
 You can make this cake up to three months in advance (or more) before eating or decorating and the cake also freezes well.
 Once made (if you are using alcohol) you can feed it with alcohol once every two weeks to keep it moist – sherry, triple sec and brandy work well.
 Although the flavours and textures will mature on storage, the cake still tastes great the day it is baked.

 This recipe will make one 22 cm square cake or 24 cm round cake.
 If you would like a smaller cake just half the recipe and cook for approximately two hours.